 \cref{res:robust} assumes that $x$ is $q$-cyclically monotone.
 It is well known that every ex-ante Pareto efficient social choice function satisfies the stronger property of ex-post cyclical monotonicity; see, e.g., \citet[p.~254]{jackson2007overcoming}.\footnote{Formally, a social choice function is ex-ante Pareto efficient if it is ex-ante Pareto efficient with respect to \emph{some} full-support prior, or equivalently, with respect to \emph{every} full-support prior; see \cref{ft:PE} in \cref{sec:comparison}.} Even if $x$ is assumed to be ex-post cyclically monotone, the conclusion of \cref{res:robust} still requires restrictions on the type space.
 Ex-post cyclical monotonicity controls an agent's reporting incentives in the primitive problem, given any fixed belief about his opponents' types.
-In the composite problem, without the exchangeability and independence restrictions, some type may believe that his opponents' payoff-type profile follows a different distribution on different problems.
-In this case, the conclusion of \cref{res:robust} may not hold, as illustrated in the next example.
+In the composite problem, however, without the exchangeability and independence restrictions, some type may believe that his opponents' payoff-type profile is distributed differently on different problems.
+In that case, the conclusion of \cref{res:robust} may not hold, as illustrated in the next example.